 - Minimal upfront costs and investments

-- Ability to test designs without huge financial outlays
+- Ability to test graphic designs without huge financial outlays

-- Saves you time, enabling you to run a very lean business
+- Saves you time, enabling you to run a much leaner business

 However, if you’re planning on turning your poster store into a multimillion-dollar brand, print-on-demand does have its downsides: